-Let me wish you all the very best as you take the first few steps towards trying to become a student of St Stephen's College.
+Let me wish you all the very best as you take the first few steps towards trying to become a student of St. Stephen's College.
 This may, perhaps, be one of the most significant decisions that you will make in your life.
 So, take your time to think and do it thoroughly, do it well.
-This Prospectus has been prepared taking a lot of effort to help you understand the College better; so take time to read it carefully, before you start filling the online application form.
+This Prospectus has been prepared to help you understand the College better; so take time to read it carefully, before you start filling the online application form.

-St Stephen's College is an institution like no other; therefore some things will, of a necessity, be different.
+St. Stephen's College is an institution like no other; therefore some things will, of a necessity, be different.
 So, be prepared.
-The application that you will soon be filling out is detailed and you will be expected to provide information not just about your academic scores, but also about yourself and your family, your interests and why you want to come to St Stephen's to do a particular course.
+The application that you will soon be filling out is detailed and you will be expected to provide information not just about your academic scores, but also about yourself and your family, your interests and why you want to come to St. Stephen's to do a particular course.
 Remember, we are genuinely interested in you and would like to know as much as possible about you, your environment, your interests and your preferences - therefore the questions.
-Education at St Stephen's is not just about marks and grades.
-It is holistic growth that we, at St Stephen's are looking at.
+Education at St. Stephen's is not just about marks and grades.
+It is holistic growth that we, at St. Stephen's, are looking at.

 Since we have only limited seats, we are forced to go through an extremely stringent process of selection.
 We begin with your Class XII grades (marks), but since we want to provide you with an opportunity to prove yourself we then let you, by yourself, work out a problem or write a short essay.
 This will help us understand, a little better, your capacity for problem-solving, or in other cases your analytical abilities or sometimes your vocabulary and language.
-After this written component, we would like to meet you and let you talk about yourself and why you'd like to join St Stephen's College.
+After this written component, we would like to meet you and let you talk about yourself and why you'd like to join St. Stephen's College.
 Remember we are in this process of education together; so consider it an opportunity to put your natural self out on show to help us understand you better.
-As St Stephen's is a constituent college of Delhi University, you will also have to register with Delhi University while filling out the online application.
-You will find the registration clearly indicated in the online application form.
+As St. Stephen's is a constituent college of Delhi University, you will also have to register with Delhi University while filling out the online application.
+This means that the application process is in two steps- one, you will register at the Delhi University portal and receive a Form Number; two, you will then come to the College website and fill in the application form and include the Form Number from the Delhi University registration.
+If the FAQs do not provide an answer to your queries while filling up the application, please call us on our helpline number 011-64688211.
+You are also welcome to mail us at admissions@ststephens.edu with your queries.